Radiology Technologist Schools and Careers in Wisconsin

 Marian University

 Students in Marian University’s radiologic technology program will complete four years of coursework and clinical rotations to earn a Bachelor of Science (BS) in Radiologic Technology (BSRT).
-Students will spend the first two years of the program completing general college requirements in English, humanities, anatomy and physiology, and life systems before beginning radiologic technology coursework.
-Students will also complete approximately 1,624 hours of work in the field during the program, with clinical rotations assigned in various areas, such as MRI suites, emergency rooms, and intensive care units.
-Clinical rotations take place at one of the university’s affiliated medical facilities, including Ascension NE Wisconsin-Mercy Campus, SSM Health St. Agnes Hospital, and Advocate Aurora Health.
+Students spend the first two years of the program completing general college requirements in English, humanities, anatomy and physiology, and life systems before beginning radiologic technology coursework.
+Students also complete approximately 1,624 hours of clinical work during the program, with clinical rotations assigned in various environments, including MRI suites, emergency rooms, and intensive care units.
+These rotations take place at affiliated medical facilities such as Ascension NE Wisconsin-Mercy Campus, SSM Health St. Agnes Hospital, and Advocate Aurora Health.
 Applicants to the program must complete at least two separate four-hour job shadowing experiences before applying to the program.
-Licensed technicians seeking a bachelor’s degree can apply to Marian’s BS in Radiologic Technology completion degree, available entirely online.
+Licensed technicians with an associate degree interested in seeking a bachelor’s can apply to Marian’s BS in Radiologic Technology completion program, available entirely online.

 University of Wisconsin-Lacrosse

-The College of Science and Health at the University of Wisconsin-Lacrosse (UW-Lacrosse) offers a Bachelor of Science (BS) in Radiologic Science with an emphasis in Radiation Therapy that requires six semesters of classroom work before beginning a 13-month clinical internship in July of the senior year.
-Students in the four-year program will spend the first two years of coursework completing general education and pre-professional courses.
+The Department of Health Professions at the University of Wisconsin-Lacrosse (UW-Lacrosse) offers a Bachelor of Science (BS) in Radiologic Science with an emphasis in Radiation Therapy that requires six semesters of classroom work before beginning a 13-month clinical internship in July of the senior year.
+Students in the four-year program spend the first two years of coursework completing general education and pre-professional courses.
 In the fall of sophomore year, students will apply for the professional program.
 The professional program begins with a year of classes such as Patient Care Issues, Medical Imaging, and Pathophysiology before integrating clinical rotations with classroom work.
-Admission into the professional program is competitive.
+Admission is competitive.
 Students wishing to proceed to the professional program must have a GPA of at least 2.75 with no less than a “C” in any required courses and complete 40 hours of professional shadowing.
+UW Lacrosse also offers undergraduate programs in Diagnostic Medical Sonography, Nuclear Medicine Technology, and Radiologic Technology.

 How to Become a Radiology Technologist in Wisconsin